Boeing set to confirm plans for larger 787 Dreamliner - sources

 The airplane has been discussed for several years but took time to come to fruition as Boeing faced production delays on smaller models and a three-month grounding of its Dreamliner fleet earlier this year due to battery problems.

-Airbus, owned by European aerospace and defense company EADS EAD.PA, and Boeing have clashed about the 787-10 even before the air show starts.
+Airbus, owned by European aerospace and defense company EADS , and Boeing have clashed about the 787-10 even before the air show starts.

 Airbus officials say stretching the 787 will force the aircraft to sacrifice too much range, repeating the fate of a previous-generation model, the 767-400ER, which failed to attract significant orders.